emiyl/psvimgtools-frontend/README.md

 1. Some sort of progress bar/indicator

-2. Remove 'Topics' app Easyinstalelr
+2. Remove 'Topics' app Easyinstaller

 For noobs: No this doesnt enable piracy, (except for epsp..)
 And No this isnt goint to lead to a 3.63 spoof for games or PSN.